Abu Sadat Mohammad Sayem: Career

 Sayem started working as an advocate at the Calcutta High Court in 1944.
-After partition of India in 1947, he moved to Dhaka, East Bengal, Pakistan.
+After the partition of India in 1947, he moved to Dhaka, East Bengal, Pakistan.
 He joined the newly established Dhaka High Court.
 He joined the law firm Sher-e-Bangla AK Fazlul Huq as a junior advocate.
-He was elected secretary of Dhaka High Court Bar Association.
-He was later elected vice president of the Bar association.
-He was a member of the East Pakistan Lawyers’ Association.
-He would be elected secretary, secretary general, and the vice-president of the East Pakistan Lawyers’ Association.
+He was elected secretary of the Dhaka High Court Bar Association.
+He was later elected vice president of the bar association.
+He was a member of the East Pakistan Lawyers' Association.
+He would be elected secretary, secretary general, and vice-president of the East Pakistan Lawyers' Association.

 Sayem was also elected to the local board of the State Bank of Pakistan.
 He was appointed judge in the Dhaka High Court on 3 July 1962.
-He served in the Commission of Enquiry for finding out the causes of exodus and eviction of the members of the minority community in 1967.
+He served on the commission of enquiry for finding out the causes of the exodus and eviction of the members of the minority community in 1967.
 In 1970, he was appointed to the Delimitation Commission responsible for the delimitation of parliamentary constituencies.
 He was appointed to the Election Commission.

 In 1971, Bangladesh became an independent country following the Bangladesh War of Independence.
 On 12 January 1972, Sayem was made the chief justice of the Bangladesh High Court.
-On 17 December 1972, he was made the chief justice of Bangladesh following the creation of Bangladesh Supreme Court.
+On 17 December 1972, he was made the chief justice of Bangladesh following the creation of the Bangladesh Supreme Court.
 He gave the verdict on the important Berubari Case concerning the exchange of enclaves between Bangladesh and India.

-Sayem assumed the office of president and chief martial law administrator on 6 November 1975 following the 3 November 1975 Bangladesh coup d'état by Brigadier General Khaled Mosharraf.
+Sayem assumed the office of president and chief martial law administrator on 6 November 1975, following the 3 November 1975 Bangladesh coup d'état by Brigadier General Khaled Mosharraf.
 On 29 November 1976, he removed himself from the office of the chief martial law administrator (CMLA) and was replaced by Major General Ziaur Rahman, Chief of Army Staff.
-Zia had pressured him into resigning from his role as CMLA, with the support of the other service chiefs, Deputy Army Chief Major General Ershad, Brigadier General Manzur and Brigadier General Mir Shawkat Ali.
+Zia had pressured him into resigning from his role as CMLA, with the support of the other service chiefs, Deputy Army Chief Major General Ershad, Brigadier General Manzur, and Brigadier General Mir Shawkat Ali.
 On 21 April 1977, he resigned from the presidency of Bangladesh on health grounds.
-Major General-later Lieutenant General Ziaur Rahman eventually succeeded him as the president of Bangladesh.
+Major General—later Lieutenant General—Ziaur Rahman eventually succeeded him as the president of Bangladesh.